 If you click ‘View Profile’ for a volunteer, you can see their full profile, including a brief job description, their preferred postcode and how far they are willing to travel.
 To see the full list of volunteers available, leave all the search fields blank and click ‘Search’.

 Not every volunteer will be right for your school context or your governor role.
 Therefore we recommend sending invitations to all the potential governors who match your criteria.
 If you receive multiple replies, you can use an interview process to decide who is the best fit for your governing board.
 If on your first attempt you don’t find the governor you need, you can easily go back into the system and send additional invitations.

 What if I can’t find a volunteer that fits my criteria?

 Try widening your search.
 Your search will bring up all the volunteers who say they have at least one of the skills you have ticked, so the more skills you tick, the more volunteers you’ll have to choose from.
 If you do not tick any skills or industries, all the volunteers in your area will be shown.
-If you’re really struggling, once you have run your search fill out the ‘Can’t Find Suitable Volunteers’ form which will appear at the bottom of the search page or contact firstname.lastname@example.org and we’ll look to help.
+If you’re really struggling, contact firstname.lastname@example.org for assistance.

 What should I include in the message?

 Our system will automatically include in your message the name of your school, the phase (e.g. primary), and the skills you have said you’re looking for.
 In your message it is helpful to state: